-In 2011, protests calling for increased levels of democracy and freedom in Syria, triggered a violent and civil war.
+In 2011, protests calling for increased levels of democracy and freedom in Syria, triggered a violent and civil war which is now its fifth year.
 Due to safety fears, children at the SOS Children's Village Aleppo were evacuated to our Village in Qodsaya, on the outskirts of Damascus, at the end of September 2012.

 Constant fear caused children to be evacuated